Travel and Hiking

 2. Bring some lunch, and some snacks.

-4. More details will be posted in the group one day early before hiking.
+4. More details will be posted in the group the day before the hike.

 Itinerary: